Alcohol

 Sober Living

-After spending 90 days in alcohol rehab, an individual may choose to continue treatment by enrolling in a sober living program.
-Gender-specific transitional housing programs are designed to help clients adjust to independent sober life with recovery support services such as peer AA, NA, or 12-step meetings, personal monitoring programs, education and employment assistance, and regular drug and alcohol testing.
+After 90 days in alcohol rehab, a person may decide to keep getting help by joining a sober living program.
+Gender-specific transitional housing programs help clients adjust to sober living.
+They offer recovery support services like peer AA, NA, or 12-step meetings.
+Other services include personal monitoring, education, employment help, and regular drug and alcohol testing.

 These recovery support services can also be combined with intensive outpatient programs to maximize the benefits of each.
-While enrolled in a sober living program, clients live in a clean, safe, and sober transitional living home with other peers in recovery.
-This type of structured group home environment serves as a safe, sober place where individuals can practice the life skills and coping strategies they learned in rehab while also learning to maintain their sobriety on a long-term basis.
+While in a sober living program, clients stay in a clean and safe home.
+They live with others who are also in recovery.
+This type of structured group home is a safe, sober place.
+Here, individuals can practice life skills and coping strategies from rehab.
+They also learn how to stay sober for the long term.

-Payment for sober living houses is due on a monthly basis (similar to rent) and the cost of the program will vary based on the additional recovery services provided, whether the client is also enrolled in IOP, and the type of sober living home he or she is living in.
+Payment for sober living houses is due every month, like rent.
+The cost of the program can change.
+It depends on the extra recovery services available.
+It also depends on whether the client is in Intensive Outpatient Program (IOP).
+Additionally, the type of sober living home matters.

 Aftercare Programs